 It is one indirect tax for the whole of India, which will make it one unified common market.

-The final consumer will thus bear only the GST charged by the last dealer in the supply chain, with set-off benefits at all the previous stages.
+Thus, the final consumer will bear only the GST charged by the last dealer in the supply chain, with set-off benefits at all the previous stages.

 Here’s a Typical Supply Chain flow: